DIY: Pet Food Storage Containers + Labels

 Put-brass-fastener-through side of can

-11. Push the brass fastener all the way in.
+11. Push the brass fastener all the way in to the inside of the can.

 How to add a decorative label to a metal pet food can